mariadb-edwardstoever/mariadb_review/README.md

 ```
 This script will stop the collection of performance data within 1 minute.
 ***
-To share the results of the script with support, dump the mariadb_review schema to a SQL text file:
+To share the results of the script with **MariaDB Support**, dump the mariadb_review schema to a SQL text file:
 ```
 mariadb-dump mariadb_review > $(hostname)_mariadb_review_run_1.sql
 ```